-A wonderfully flavorful wild rice stuffing with sweet potatoes and mushrooms.
-Vegan and gluten free, and perfect for Thanksgiving!
+Try this wonderfully flavorful wild rice stuffing with sweet potatoes and mushrooms.
+This comforting recipe is vegan and gluten free, and perfect for Thanksgiving!

 What’s your favorite part of the Thanksgiving meal?